Delivery Truck Accident Lawyer

 Over $1 Billion Won for Our Clients

 Decades of Experience Winning

 The popularity of online shopping has led to an increase in delivery trucks on Arizona’s roadways.
 Amazon, FedEx, UPS, and other companies deliver thousands of packages throughout the state every day.
-As the number of delivery trucks on the road increases, so does the frequency of accidents involving them.
+Unfortunately, as the number of delivery trucks on the road increases, so does the frequency of delivery truck accidents.

 If you were injured in a delivery truck accident, you may be unsure how to recover compensation for your losses.
-The experienced legal team at Phillips Legal Group has successfully handled many delivery truck accident cases.
-Our personal injury lawyers can answer any questions you have, explain your legal rights, and help you determine whether you have a valid claim to compensation.
+The experienced legal team at Phillips Law Group has successfully handled many delivery truck accident cases.
+Our personal injury lawyers can answer any questions you have, explain your legal rights, and help you determine whether you have a valid claim for compensation.

 Contact us today to schedule a risk-free, no-obligation legal consultation to discuss your claim.
 Our law firm works on a contingency basis – in other words, we charge no fees unless you are compensated.

 Call us today or start a live chat with a representative on our website to learn more.
 You can also submit the online evaluation form on this page.

 These days, many consumers prefer the convenience of online shopping over going into a physical store.
 The surge in online shopping has led to an increase in the number of delivery trucks on the road.
 As a result, accidents involving delivery trucks have inevitably become more common – some, in part, due to the following reasons: